Joe Plummer

 Plummer also works as a freelance composer.
-He contributed music for the episodic comedy Antarctic...huh?, directed by Matt Hoyt with art direction and design by Jason Sherry.
-An early version premiered at the Museum of Contemporary Art San Diego - La Jolla in the summer of 2010.
+He contributed music for the episodic comedy Antarctic...huh?.
+An early version premiered at the Museum of Contemporary Art San Diego - La Jolla in 2010.

 On November 10, 2013, the Orange County Register announced that Matt Aveiro of Cold War Kids had left the band, and that Plummer would be holding his place indefinitely.

 On July 15, 2014, the Cold War Kids released the first single, "All This Could Be Yours" from their fifth album Hold My Home.
-The release of Hold My Home had Plummer and multi-instrumentalist/singer Matthew Schwartz being credited as proper members of Cold War Kids on the album's liner notes as opposed to touring members as previously credited.
+The release of Hold My Home had Plummer and multi-instrumentalist/singer Matthew Schwartz credited as full members of Cold War Kids on the album's liner notes as opposed to touring members as previously credited.

-On August 7, 2015, Joe's "Built in Sun" EP project with Pall Jenkins and Richard Swift was released.
+On August 7, 2015, Plummer's "Built in Sun" EP project with Pall Jenkins and Richard Swift was released.

-Plummer recently announced a new record with Matt from Cold War Kids and Daniel from Tijuana Panthers - The Coromandelles.
+Plummer announced a new project called The Coromandelles with Matt Maust from Cold War Kids and Daniel Michicoff from Tijuana Panthers.

-Plummer is mentioned in Thank You for Coming to Hattiesburg: One Comedian's Tour of Not-Quite-the-Biggest Cities in the World" by Todd Barry.
-He is also mentioned in "Set the Boy Free: The Autobiography" by Johnny Marr.

-Plummer has appeared as a musical guest on Saturday Night Live, The Late Show with David Letterman, and Jimmy Kimmel Live!.